vincmazet/bip/_sources/restoration/denoising.md

 ```

 The mean filter can be expressed with a convolution product.
-Indeed, consider the case where the neighborhood is a square of size $N\times N $ pixels,
+Indeed, consider the case where the neighbourhood is a square of size $N\times N $ pixels,
 then the definition of the mean filter gives:

 $$